 Given a binary string of 0s and 1s.
-The task is to find the length of substring which is having a maximum difference of number of 0s and number of 1s (number of 0s – number of 1s).
-In case of all 1s print -1.
+The task is to find the maximum difference between the number of 0s and number of 1s in any sub-string of the given binary string.
+That is maximize ( number of 0s – number of 1s ) for any sub-string in the given binary string.

 Input : S = "11000010001" Output : 6 From index 2 to index 9, there are 7 0s and 1 1s, so number of 0s - number of 1s is 6.
 Input : S = "1111" Output : -1

 We have discussed Dynamic Programing approach in below post :